Last updated on 10/10/2023 at 3:00 pm

 A Family Court must determine “non-paternity” of a husband who is legally considered to be the father.
 Under the law, the Family Court can refuse to do this even if DNA tests prove that he is not the biological father.
 The Family Court must consider “the best interests of the child” in these cases, not only DNA tests.

 In some cases, the mother, the husband and the “biological father” can sign affidavits that can establish the biological father as the legal father (instead of the husband).
-Additional information is available at the DHHR Health Services Center website.
+Contact the WV DHHR Health Statistics Center.

 What if the child’s father refuses to admit that the child is his?

 If the man you believe to be the child’s natural father denies paternity, you may bring a court case against him to establish paternity.
 You can ask BCSE to help you or you can ask a lawyer to help you.
 This case may be brought in the county where you live, the county where the alleged father lives or the county where the child lives.